-The windlass breaker is located on the forward the engine compartment bulkhead, next to the engine compartment breaker panel and main battery switches.
-It this heavy duty circuit breaker is tripped by an overload, a red lever will be exposed near the center of the breaker.
-Reset the breaker by raising the lever until it locks in the horizontal position.
+The windlass breaker is located next to the engine compartment breaker panel and main battery switches.
+If this heavy duty circuit breaker is tripped by an overload, a yellow lever near the center of the breaker will point to the "Off".
+Reset the breaker by pushing the lever until it resets and locks in the "On" position.